CID

 There are many interesting examples of assembling and disassembling of systems for performing new, unusual functions [in "Card Index to CID lessons for the second grade"] in the section “Very capable hands”.

-Home work: Write out on the cards the examples of assembling systems and their parts for performing new, unusual work.
+the examples of assembling systems and their parts for performing new,

 Methods of Making Images

 Lesson 3.
-Upside Down
+Upside

 A method of upside down (inversion) is the most difficult for understanding and for independent active using.
 For the elementary school students the good results of work at the lesson, devoted to this topic, might be to learn to single out the examples of applying the method upside-down and together with the teacher to use it for solving simple creative problems and obtaining fantastic ideas.
 During the period of further study of the CID course (at junior high school and high school), the skills of practical applying of this and other, more complicated methods are formed as a result of special activities and become a powerful instrument for solving creative problems in different spheres of human activities.